magistermaks/mod-lootboxes/WIKI.md

 ## Notes
 - What if for some storage reason I hate life and would prefer to use the vanilla loot table instead?
 You can nuke all of this by providing a vanilla loot table for the `loot_boxes:urn` block.
-By please don't do it.
+But please don't do it.
 - Why make such a (relatively speaking) complex mod to add a single block?
-I do plan to add more loot box types, this was made in a hurry as I need to split it off another mod that was nearing its release - Stylish Occult.
+I do plan to add more loot box types, this was made in a hurry as I needed to split urns off another mod that was nearing its release - Stylish Occult.